 This delicious, dairy free, healthy, frozen Pineapple Smoothie Recipe is sure to become a favorite of yours.
 Two ingredients (frozen pineapple and almond milk) and easy to whip up!
 Yes!

 While looking for an after workout snack recently and wanting to keep it relatively quick and easy, I made this easy healthy pineapple smoothie.
-Two simple ingredients and just a few minutes is all it takes.
+Two simple ingredients and just a few minutes are all it takes.
 You could substitute fresh pineapple and use the milk of your choice in this recipe.
 In that case, and if you are looking for a cold, frothy drink, I would add a few ice cubes.
 I would like to try fresh pineapple in this smoothie, but the convenience of buying frozen pineapple chunks wins at the moment.
 So much of what I prepare and make is from scratch, I really like to save time where I can. 🙂

 Benefits of a Healthy Pineapple Smoothie-